andreashandel/IDEMAbook/docs/index.md

 ##Notes on the reproductive number
 While I will be mainly using the term reproductive number, there are alternative names for R. In general, any combination of reproductive/reproduction and ratio/number is ok terminology.
 In its early days, R was called reproductive rate.
 This is *incorrect* terminology and should not be used.
-R is **not** a rate (there are no units of 1/time).
+R is **not** a rate (there are no units of  inverse time).
 Why does that matter?
 See the 'R is not a rate' box for an example.

 While we often say "Infectious disease X has an R~0~ of Y", this is only an approximation.
 R and R~0~ also depend on the setting.
 The potential for transmission for many ID is much higher in for instance crowded locations (prisons, slums, cruise ships), or among "high risk groups" (e.g. STD in sex workers).
 For example R~0~ < 1 for HIV in the general population but it is not going away because it has an R~0~ > 1 in certain subgroups.
 When we talk about R, it is, therefore, useful to specify the scenario/population/setting.